-- Navigate to the Services page of the Unified Medical Language System (UMLS) site by clicking here.
+- Navigate to the Sign Up page of the Unified Medical Language System (UMLS) site by clicking here.

 Why am I receiving a message that I need an account with Unified Medical Language System when I try to add a new Implantable Device to a patient’s chart?

 Office Practicum accesses Implantable Device information using a program created by the U.S. National Library of Medicine called AccessGUDID.
 The National Library of Medicine requires an individual from each practice to obtain a free Unified Medical Language System (UMLS) Metathesaurus License and create an UMLS Terminology Services (UTS) account before they can access AccessGUDID through their EHR vendor.

 Please click here for instructions on how to acquire credentials.

 If you have already acquired these credentials and receive this message, it means the credentials have been entered incorrectly into the Correspondent record or have not been entered at all.
 Review the UMLS National Library of Medicine Correspondent record to troubleshoot this issue.

 The UDI that was searched was not valid or does not exist in the GUDID (Global Unique Device Identifier Database).
 Please re-check the UDI (Unique Device Identifier) which can be found on the Implantable Device packaging under or near the barcode.
 You must type the entire string of characters including the parentheses.